top of page

 Now that you know what to do before, during, and after the conversation with your family member, it's time to take action.

-Be sure you have read or watched all the additional preservation tips and then set a date with your relatives.
+After reading or watching all the additional preservation tips, set a date with your relatives.

 Now is the time to build the foundation of your family history journey.
 Please don't wait until it's too late.
-The memories and keepsakes of your loved ones are perishable, and you never know when they'll be lost to time and eternity.
+Your loved ones' memories and keepsakes are perishable, and you never know when they'll be lost to time and eternity.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.